estuary/flow/site/docs/concepts/flowctl.md

 * `discover` auto-creates a catalog spec given a connector and a data source.
   It’s an assisted way to configure an endpoint data capture and scaffold a Flow project.

-* `temp-data-plane` starts a small local Flow data plane.
+* `temp-data-plane` starts a local, ephemeral Flow data plane.
-  You are running a complete deployment of the Flow runtime, but shrunk down to run on your local machine instead of a data center.
+  It runs a complete deployment of the Flow runtime, but shrunk down to your local machine instead of a data center.

 * `deploy` builds from catalog sources and deploys into a Flow data plane.
   It's typically used to deploy to a temporary data plane for local development.